It’s all Part of the Adventure

-Having read many of the guides from various websites I decided to follow the recommended “first bikepacking trip” format of a short two day, one night trip, which turns out even has a fancy bikepacking name of a S24O or sub 24-hour overnighter.
+Having read many of the guides from various websites I decided to follow the recommended “first bikepacking trip” format of a short two day, one night trip.
+It turns out these even have a fancy bikepacking name of a S24O or sub 24-hour overnighter.
 With a few weeks off between jobs, I had the perfect opportunity to do a midweek trip away from the typical weekend rush.

 - Vango Banshee 200 Tent